tungnhs2014/Linux-Programming-2025-DevLinux/03-Linux-Process/Exercise-5/README.md

 ```

 ### Run the Zombie Program
-To execute Zombiee program, use:
+To execute the Zombie program, use:
 ```bash
 $ ./bin/zombie
 ```